VladMaly/ReactNativeFirebaseStack/README.md

 yarn android and npm android simply just refer to the script inside package.json, where you can see all the scripts, in this case it calls 'react-native run-android'.

 When running react-native run-android, this simply starts the server.
-When you launch the app, it will try to connect by adress to that server, launched via the terminal command.
+When you launch the app, it will try to connect by address to that server, launched via the terminal command.